SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/26_phoenix_hypervisor_unified_architecture_guide.md

 ### 7.2.
 Docker Security

-The recommended approach for running Docker workloads is within a dedicated Virtual Machine (e.g., `docker-vm-01`).
-This provides a higher level of isolation and security compared to running Docker within an LXC container.
-While Docker-in-LXC is still possible, it should be reserved for specific use cases where the overhead of a full VM is not justified.
+The **only** supported and recommended approach for running Docker workloads is within a dedicated Virtual Machine (e.g., `docker-vm-01`).
+This provides the highest level of isolation and security.
+The Docker-in-LXC approach has been officially deprecated due to stability and security concerns.

 ### 7.3.
 User and Secret Management